PrestaShop/example-modules/demofiltermodules/README.md

 This module demonstrates how to use a new feature introduced in PrestaShop 8.2.1 to handle filtering of the modules in the front office.

+In this example module, we demonstrate how to filter the list of modules executed for a given hook based on the module's name.
+Specifically, the module filters `ps_linklist` from the `displayFooter` hook, and both `ps_contactinfo` and `ps_customeraccountlinks` from the `displayFooter` hook when the visited page is the contact page.

 ### Supported PrestaShop versions

 PrestaShop 8.2.1+